JiajiaGuo/JiajiaGuo.github.io/_pages/about.md

 - **Deep learning**: neural network compression, federated learning, ...
 - **3GPP standardization**: RAN 1 & RAN 4

+# **News**

+Our paper [Lightweight Neural Network with Knowledge Distillation for CSI Feedback](https://arxiv.org/abs/2210.17113) has been accepted by **IEEE Transactions on Communications**.
+Hearty congratulations to Yiming Cui on the publication of his 4th journal paper!
+It's a commendable milestone.
+(2024-2-23)

 # **Selected publications**